nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**:

-1. User wants to learn more about the commands.
+1. User requests to learn more about the commands.
 2. PoochPlanner displays the information on how to use the different commands.

     Use case ends.

 **Extensions**:

 * 1a.
-User wants to learn about available command.
+User requests to learn about available command.

    * 1a1.
 PoochPlanner displays the list of all commands.
    * 1a2.
 User specifies which command they wish to use.
    * Use case resumes from step 1.

 * 1b.
-User wants to learn about pooch-staff.
+User requests to learn about pooch-staff.

    * 1b1.
 PoochPlanner displays information of pooch-staff.

        Use case ends.

 * 1c.
-User wants to learn about pooch-supplier.
+User requests to learn about pooch-supplier.

    * 1c1.
 PoochPlanner displays information of pooch-supplier.

        Use case ends.

 * 1d.
-User wants to learn about pooch-maintenance.
+User requests to learn about pooch-maintenance.

    * 1d1.
 PoochPlanner displays information of pooch-maintenance.

        Use case ends.

 * 1e.
-User wants to learn about delete.
+User requests to learn about delete.

    * 1d1.
 PoochPlanner displays information on how to use the delete command.

        Use case ends.

 * 1f.
-User wants to learn about edit.
+User requests to learn about edit.

    * 1f1.
 PoochPlanner displays information on how to use the edit command.

        Use case ends.

 * 1g.
-User wants to learn about search.
+User requests to learn about search.

    * 1g1.
 PoochPlanner displays information on how to use the search command.